Countermove

 Friday at 7:30 PM / Saturday at 1:30 PM and 7:30 PM

-Ballet Kelowna’s 2025/26 season opens with Countermove, a powerful triple bill featuring an eclectic collection of works that pushes the boundaries of ballet.
+Ballet Kelowna’s 2025/26 season opens with Countermove, a powerful triple bill featuring an electric collection of works that pushes the boundaries of ballet.
 With a daring new commission by Alexis Fletcher and Sylvain Senez, the return of Simone Orlando’s multi-dimensional Doppeling, and Cameron sinkʷə Fraser-Monroe’s action-packed The Cowboy Act Suite, this program counters expectations with bold, uncompromising movement.

 World Premiere

-: Alexis Fletcher and Sylvain Senez
+Choreography: Alexis Fletcher and Sylvain Senez

 Music: Ben Waters